tabatkins/sublime-tweets/README.md

 ## Caveats

 This does not currently implement fully-correct Tweet character counting;
-in particular, if you use CJK characters, they'll be counted as a single character, but Twitter will count them against your length as double, so you won't actually have as much length as the highlight indicates.
+in particular, if you use emoji or CJK characters, they'll be counted as a single character, but Twitter will count them against your length as double, so you won't actually have as much length as the highlight indicates.

-It also doesn't currently implement the url-matching that Twitter does, where a URL of any length is matched and counted as a fixed amount of characters.
+It **does** implement the url-matching that Twitter uses, however, so those'll be counted correctly against your total length.

-Both of these are doable,
-they're just not done right now.
 Patches welcome,
 if I don't get to it myself!